Hundreds of Christian families face eviction from their homes in Pakistan | ExBulletin

 The situation is made worse by the fact that Christians in the predominantly Muslim country are often treated like second-class citizens, meaning the government is unlikely to do much to help those affected.

-Through a hospital owned by the Diocese of Hyderabad, McCulloch said he hoped to purchase plots of land the Church could donate to affected families, so they can at least face reconstruction with the certainty that they hold the title deed.
+Through a hospital owned by the Diocese of Hyderabad, Father McCulloch said he hoped to buy plots of land the Church could donate to affected families, so they can at least face reconstruction with certainty. that they have title to the land.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online